veertuinc/anka-docs/_partials/ec2-mac-amis/prep-steps.md

   - Optional
   - Only available in Anka 3.4.0 or greater AMIs.
   - If the script fails, the node will still join.
+  - Most scripts support ENVs being passed in through user-data, so be sure to review them to see what's possible.

 #### Manual Preparation (optional)